Kaiwhakahaere Papa Whenua

-Residential property managers can train on the job and achieve a New Zealand Certificate in Residential Property Management (Level 4) through the Skills Organisation.
+Residential property managers can train on the job and gain a New Zealand Certificate in Residential Property Management (Level 4).
+Ignite Colleges oversees this training.

 A tertiary entrance qualification is required to enter further training.
 Useful subjects include accounting, business studies, economics and maths.

 Property managers need to be: